kameramen0106/The_Dark_Hordes/README.md

 **(Intermediate level, 12 scenarios of 17 completed.)**

 **NOTE:** This campaign is currently undergoing rework and maintenance.
 I am looking for ideas and feedback.
-Please read the forum thread for more details on the project.
+Please read the forum topic for more details on the project.